abdallahdib/NextFace/README.md

 # Output
 The optimization takes 4~5 minutes depending on your gpu performance.
 The output of the optimization is the following:
-* finalReconstruction_{imageIndex}.png: the final reconstruction of the image
-* overlay_{imageIndex}.png: overlay of the final reconstruction on top of the input image
+* render_{imageIndex}.png: contains from left to right: input image, overlay of the final reconstruction on the input image, the final reconstruction, diffuse, specular and roughness projected on the face.
-* illumination_{imageIndex}.png: the recovered illumination of the scene
-* diffuse_{imageIndex}.png: the estimated diffuse map projected on the face
-*  specular_{imageIndex}.png: the estimated roughness map projected on the face
-* roughness_{imageIndex}.png: the estimated roughness map projected on the face
 * diffuseMap_{imageIndex}.png: the estimated diffuse map in uv space
 * specularMap_{imageIndex}.png: the estimated specular map in uv space
 * roughnessMap_{imageIndex}.png: the estimated roughness map in uv space